Static, mobile or modular?

 It’s a dilemma, and hospitals are looking for a middle way that helps them combine the increase in capacity of static scanning with the short term flexibility that mobile scanning offers.
 Modular buildings offer a solution.

 All you need is available space in a car park or courtyard for a modular build solution to become a reality.
 Modular buildings provide a cost effective solution to hospitals’ imaging needs at affordable cost.

-SG offer a five to seven year investment as a modular alternative to replace a new build in house imaging department.
+SG Radiology offers a five to seven year investment as a modular alternative to replace a new build in house imaging department.
 After the initial rent to buy period the unit is signed over to you for the rest of its working life.

-SG work closely with you from specifying the building, the selection of scanners and clinical applications through to supervising installation to ensure we provide a bespoke solution that meets all your imaging service needs.
+SG Radiology works closely with you from specifying the building, the selection of scanners and clinical applications through to supervising installation to ensure we provide a bespoke solution that meets all your imaging service needs.